 – a fellow with Carbon Washington, a non-profit advocating for a progressive revenue-neutral carbon tax in Washington State;

 – a leader of Divest University of Washington, a student campaign to divest the University of Washington of fossil fuels.

 Academics and Writing

 I am a South African Fulbright Scholar pursuing my PhD in Philosophy at the University of Washington.
-In my current research I attempt to take a philosophically grounded interdisciplinary approach to climate justice, poverty and inequality in a way which hopes to recognize and elucidate the intersections between social, environmental, economic and racial justice.
+In my current research I attempt to take a philosophically grounded interdisciplinary approach to climate justice, poverty and inequality in a way which hopes to recognize and elucidate the intersections between other forms of justice.
 My research has examined a range of related topics including climate change-induced migration, geoengineering, carbon taxes, climate reparations, global poverty, and the rights of nature.
 Currently, I am researching the ethics and economics of the carbon bubble & fossil fuel divestment movement (which I am turning into a book).

 For academic year 2016-17, I will be working as a Research Assistant for the University of Washington’s Program on Values in Society.
 More typically though, I work as a teaching assistant in the Philosophy Department.
 I have also been a research associate at the UW’s Program on Ocean Change.
 I am also busy completing the UW Program on Climate Change‘s Graduate Certificate in Climate Science.

 Academically, before coming to the UW, I completed a graduate certificate in Environmental Studies at the University of Kansas while I was a research associate at their National Science Foundation-funded interdisciplinary climate research unit.
 I also had the privilege of completing a Master of Arts in Philosophy at Rhodes University as a Mandela Rhodes Scholar, with a focus on global poverty and environmental ethics.